PeterKottas/react-bell-chat/README.md

 ## Contributing!¡1 🔧

 Contributions are always welcomed and encouraged.
-If you don't want to write a feature request yourself, let ya boi know (either on [Twitter](http://twitter.com/brandonmowat) or by creating a Pull Request) and I'll get that shit coded right up.
+If you don't want to write a feature request youryour, let ya boi know (either on [Twitter](http://twitter.com/brandonmowat) or by creating a Pull Request) and I'll get that shit coded right up.

 ## Support